Case studies

 Supporting a communication refresh for the Commonwealth Grants Commission

-With a new website in the pipeline, the Commonwealth Grants Commission (CGC) engaged our team to help them identify and better understand what would motivate target audiences to come to visit the website and what they’d be interested in once they got there.
+With a new website in the pipeline, the Commonwealth Grants Commission (CGC) engaged us to help them identify who their target audiences are, what would motivate them to visit the website and what they’d be interested in once they got there.

-After reviewing the current site and CGC communication, we spoke one on one with its Commissioners, selected internal stakeholders and representatives from three state and territory Treasury departments to seek their perspectives.
+After reviewing the current site and CGC communication, we spoke with each of its Commissioners, selected internal stakeholders and representatives from three state and territory Treasury departments to seek their perspectives.
 We also facilitated an internal workshop to identify CGC’s brand personality and delve into its target audiences in detail.

 The result was a detailed findings and implications report, recommendations spanning messaging, content and website navigation plus a detailed brief for sharing with the CGC’s website developer.
 As a follow up we facilitated an updated brand look and feel, new iconography and an animated video for the website homepage to help explain the role of the CGC to Australians